 With so much of my life delegated to my phone, it’s no surprise that Apple is trying to keep me connected even while I'm driving.
 However, with bans on phone usage behind the wheel, that job is actually pretty tricky.

 Their latest idea is called smartphone mirroring (Apple calls it Apple CarPlay) and it basically takes all the good bits of your phone and makes them available through your car’s infotainment system.
+There are tons of Apple CarPlay compatible cars these days.

 In this article, I’ll take a more in-depth look at Apple CarPlay and I’ll even do a quick comparison with its prime competitor, Android Auto.